uche-exe/pico-state/README.md

 # Statey: Tiny State, Big Impact

-Statey is a featherweight state management library designed for JavaScript and TypeScript projects.
+Statey is a lightweight state management library designed for JavaScript and TypeScript projects.
 It offers a simple, intuitive API for managing your application state with minimal overhead.
 Whether you're building a small single-page application or a more complex project, Statey provides the essential tools to keep your state organized and predictable.

 ## Key Features